Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Operator

-Your first question comes from the line of Brad Delco from Stephens Inc. Brad, your line is open.
+Your first question comes from the line of Brad Delco from Stephens, Inc. Brad, your line is open.

 David A. Jackson - Knight-Swift Transportation Holdings, Inc.